-Annuitants who wish to have Federal income taxes withheld from their NSSEB and tier II (contributory amount paid), vested dual benefit, and supplemental annuity payments must complete a tax withholding election on Form RRB W-4P, Withholding Certificate For Railroad Retirement Payments, and send it to the RRB.
+Annuitants who are taxed as U.S. citizens and who do not live outside the 50 states or Washington, D.C., and wish to have Federal income taxes withheld from their NSSEB and tier II (contributory amount paid), vested dual benefit, and supplemental annuity payments must complete a tax withholding election on Form RRB W-4P, Withholding Certificate For Railroad Retirement Payments, and send it to the RRB.
 An annuitant is not required to file Form RRB W-4P.
-If that form is not filed, the RRB will withhold taxes only if the combined portions of the NSSEB and tier II (contributory amount paid), vested dual benefit and supplemental annuity payments are equal to or greater than \$1,472.01.
+If that form is not filed, the RRB will withhold taxes only if the combined portions of the NSSEB and tier II (contributory amount paid), vested dual benefit and supplemental annuity payments are equal to or greater than \$1,584.51.
 In that case, the RRB withholds taxes as if the annuitant were married and claiming three allowances.

-12. How is tax withholding applied to the railroad retirement benefits of nonresident aliens?
+14. How is tax withholding applied to the railroad retirement benefits of nonresident aliens?

+A nonresident alien is a person who is neither a citizen nor a resident of the United States.
 Under the Internal Revenue Code, nonresident aliens are subject to a 30-percent tax on income from sources within the United States not connected to a U.S. trade or business.
 The 30-percent rate applies to all annuity payments exceeding social security equivalent payments and to 85 percent of the annuity portion treated as a social security benefit.
-The Code also requires the RRB to withhold the tax.
+The Internal Revenue Code also requires the RRB to withhold the tax.
 The tax can be at a rate lower than 30 percent or can be eliminated entirely if a tax treaty between the United States and the country of residence provides such an exemption, and the nonresident alien completes and sends Form RRB-1001, Nonresident Questionnaire, to the RRB.
 Form RRB-1001 secures citizenship, residency and tax treaty claim information for nonresident beneficiaries (nonresident aliens or U.S. citizens residing outside the United States).